-6.3 Line-Following
+5.3 Line-Following

-6.3.1 TGSI-following Guidance
+5.3.1 TGSI-following Guidance

-A Korean group (Ryu et.al.
-2003) have recently undertaken research to devise and improve algorithms that will allow a Guiding Robot to detect, recognise and follow a series of TGSI tiles (or Braille blocks as sometimes known in Korea) in order to lead a vision-impaired user towards their destination.
+A Korean group (Ryu et al. 2003) have recently undertaken research to devise and improve algorithms that will allow a Guiding Robot to detect, recognise and follow a series of TGSI tiles (or Braille blocks as sometimes known in Korea) in order to lead a vision-impaired user towards their destination.

-6.3.2 Line-tracking Guidance
+5.3.2 Line-tracking Guidance

 Herald (2000) devised a sensor system mounted on a wheelchair which was able to 'follow' a reflective tape line marked on the floor of buildings, and variations of such line-following options have now been incorporated in many wheelchairs.
-In Herald's design, the user gets an audible sound feedback when the line is being followed correctly, but if the sensors detected the chair was 'straying' from the line, voice feedback advises the user to steer left or right in varying degrees to correct their course.
+In Herald's design, the user would get an audible sound feedback when the line was being followed correctly, but if the sensors detected the chair was 'straying' from the line, voice feedback advised the user to steer left or right in varying degrees to correct their course.
 Although tested in an indoor environment, bright daylight would upset the sensors in an outdoors setting even if reflective tape was set in place.
-It is useful for wheelchair-bound disabled persons but not generally applicable for the broader range of ambulatory, but vision-impaired persons.
+Useful for wheelchair-bound disabled persons but not generally applicable for the broader range of ambulatory, but vision-impaired persons.

-6.4 Directional Sound Evacuation
+5.4 Directional Sound Evacuation

 An innovative guidance system for evacuation has now been developed in the UK and has been widely patented by a British company Sound Alert Technology.
 Although again perhaps not a (general) wayfinding system specifically for the vision-impaired, it is certainly of interest in this Report in the context of assisting the vision-impaired with emergency egress.
-Marketed as an audio or sound-based system for use in evacuation from buildings (as well as ships and aircraft - see http://www.soundalert.com/way-finding.htm), the company contend that thick smoke in a building often reduces visibility of traditional visible exit signage (see Figure 6.2) and thus a localised audio-based system would be invaluable both for sighted as well as for vision-impaired building users.
+Marketed as an audio or sound-based system for use in evacuation from buildings (as well as ships and aircraft), the company contend that thick smoke in a building often reduces visibility of traditional visible exit signage (see Figure below) and thus a localised audio-based system would be invaluable both for sighted as well as for vision-impaired building users.

-Figure 6.2 Smoke obscured exit system
+Figure 5.2 Smoke obscured exit system